sa-ne/demo-firewalld/DemoWalkThru.md

 ```
 * Try http://demo-vm again
   * This should work, you should see Red Hat default apache start page
-* Try something dumb, but leave a way to save yourself
-  * Scenario: remote system that you don't have easy access to, so making a mistake with the firewall config could lead to a "resume generating event"
+* Scenario: remote system that you don't have easy access to, so making a mistake with the firewall config could lead to a RGE (Resume Generating Event)
   * Use the ```--timeout``` parameter to revert changes
   ```
         # firewall-cmd --add-service=ftp --timeout=30s